retgits/acme-serverless-shipment/README.md

     version: 0.1.0 ## The version
 ```

-To create the Pulumi stack, and create the Payment service, run `pulumi up`.
+To create the Pulumi stack, and create the shipment service, run `pulumi up`.

 If you want to keep track of the resources in Pulumi, you can add tags to your stack as well.